monstera plant profile

 - Plant Type: Vining, Houseplant

-Native to the jungle, these plants can grow to become enormous in size—up to dozens of feet tall with leaves spanning four feet wide!
-As a young plant, Monstera resembles a dense bush.
-As it matures, it develops more vine-like tendencies.
-Prune older plants regularly to maintain their more youthful look or encourage them to climb vertically up a support, such as a trellis.
+Monstera is native to the jungle and can grow to enormous sizes, sometimes reaching dozens of feet tall with leaves up to four feet wide!
+When young, the plant resembles a dense bush.
+As it matures, it takes on more vining habits.
+You can prune older plants to maintain a compact shape or encourage them to climb a vertical support, such as a moss pole or trellis.

 how do you care for a monstera plant?